platformsh/platformsh-docs/docs/src/guides/django/deploy/next-steps.md

 ## Web servers

-The examples in this guide primarily use Gunicorn as a webserver for Django apps, but additional servers like Daphne, Uvicorn, and more are equally supported.
+The examples in this guide primarily use Gunicorn as a web server for Django apps, but additional servers like Daphne, Uvicorn, and more are equally supported.

 Consult the [Python web servers](/languages/python/server) documentation for more information about how to configure them.

-## PII & sanitizing data
+## Sanitizing data

 Each development environment on Platform.sh automatically inherits all data from their parent environments by default.
-As a consequence, a developer working on a small feature will have access to production data - including PII - in that environment.
+As a consequence, a developer working on a small feature has access to production data - including PII (Personally Identifiable Information) - in that environment.

-This workflow is not always desireable, or even acceptable based on your compliance requirements.
+This workflow isn't always desirable, or even acceptable based on your compliance requirements.

 Consult the [sanitizing databases](/development/sanitize-db) documentation for more information about how to enforce compliance requirements for user data across environments.